intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 We can establish some basic questions that any new network path functions should consider:

-* What is the minimum set of entities that need to be involved in order to perform this function?
+* What is the minimum set of entities that need to be involved?
-* What is the minimum information each entity in this set needs to perform its part of the function correctly and reliably?
+* What is the minimum information each entity in this set needs?
-* Which entities must consent to each piece of information that is shared?
+* Which entities must consent to the information exchange?

-Consent and trust must determine the distribution of information.
-The set of entities that need to consent is determined by the scope and specificity of the information being shared.

 If we look at many of the ways network path functions are achieved today, we find that many if not most of them fall short the standard set up by the